4.2. How the Postgres_fdw Extension Performs

 |

-- Line 4: The executor sends the following query that contains an AVG() function to the remote server, and then fetches the query result.
+- Line 4: The executor sends a query containing the AVG() function to the remote server and retrieves only the final result.

 SELECT avg(data) FROM public.tbl_a WHERE ((id < 200))

-This process is obviously efficient because the remote server calculates the average and sends only one row as the result.
+This process is significantly more efficient because the remote server performs the calculation and transmits only a single row as the result, minimizing network traffic.